martin-nieves/ngx-extended-module-generator/README.md

 ## Usage
 It needs to be executed inside an Angular project.

-A module name needs to be passed as an argument, followed by "ngex"
+A module name needs to be passed as an argument, after the command "ngex"

 Example usage from the command line: